domire8/pybullet_ros/README.md

 This is loaded during runtime via importlib based upon the value of the ```~environment``` parameter.

-The recommended way is to set the "environment" parameter to point to a python file which has to be placed under "plugins" folder (just as any other plugin).
+The recommended way is to set the "environment" parameter to point to a python file which has to be placed under " plugins" folder (just as any other plugin).

 Then set the environment parameter to be a string with the name of your python file, e.g. ```my_env.py``` but without the .py, therefore only : ```my_env```.

 Then inside my_env.py inherit from Environment class provided in plugins/environment.py and override the ```load_environment_via_code``` method.

 A template is provided under plugins/environment_template.py to ease the process.

 As mentioned before, the code inside the method "load_environment_via_code" will be called one time only during puybullet startup sequence.

 ## NOTE about the multiple r2d2 urdf models in the web